texttest/website_2/_how_to_guides/texttest_cli.md

 Sometimes you don't have access to the TextTest development tools, and all you want to do is run your tests and get a report of whether they passed or not.
 You can run a suite of tests using TextTest's command line interface.
 If any tests fail, it will also let you interactively approve or reject the new results.

-### Linux
+### Linux, Mac
-Open a command prompt in the same folder as the test suite, then start texttest's command-line interface:
+Open a command prompt in the same folder as the test suite, or set the environment variable `TEXTTEST_HOME` to the location of your test suite.
+Then start texttest's command-line interface:

     texttest -con

 ### Windows
 First set the environment variable `TEXTTEST_HOME` to the location of your test suite, then start texttest on the command line:

-    texttest -con
+    texttestc -con

 ## Expected output
 For a hello world application you might expect this kind of output: